How To Cook With Dutch Ovens

 I thought I would show you how I get my “charcoal” going with a little newspaper and this fire-starter canister.
-It costs about $20.00 Weber 7416 Rapidfire Chimney Starter and I have had it for years.
+It costs about $26.00 Weber Rapidfire Chimney Starter and I have had it for years.
 To start out right you place it in a safe location so you don’t set fire to your surroundings.

 Next, you take some loosely made newspaper balls or small twigs and place them in the bottom of the canister.
 Next, I place charcoal on top of the newspaper in the canister.